Home » Wrongful Death Claims

 Wrongful death claims are intended to compensate the surviving family members for the loss of the deceased person's companionship, support, and income, as well as for their own emotional suffering.

-When Does a WRongful Death Claim Arise?
+When Does a Wrongful Death Claim Arise?

 Wrongful death claims may arise in a variety of circumstances, including: